 Our database currently catalogs 17 primary variations of Jade, but the spectrum allows for infinite gradations between these defined points.

-What is the exact hex code for Jade?
+What is the primary hex code for Jade?

 The standardized hex code for Jade is #00A86B.
 This code ensures accurate reproduction across all digital platforms.